CrayLabs/SmartSim-workshops/HPC_days_2025/README.md

 ### Your exercise starts here!
 That's it, the rest of the instructions are available in the script or in the notebook, you will just have to replace a bunch of `EXERCISE` lines to get this workflow up and running.
 Have fun!

+If you want to see more output from SmartSim, you can set the environment variable `SMARTSIM_LOG_LEVEL` to `debug` or `developer`: this will reveal a bit of the internal mechanisms of SmartSim - it should not be necessary for this very simple exercise, anyhow.

 If you have questions, you can either ping the instructor directly, or [join our Slack Workspace](https://join.slack.com/t/craylabs/shared_invite/zt-nw3ag5z5-5PS4tIXBfufu1bIvvr71UA) and enter the `#workshops` channel.